Jetafull/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I use Adam as the optimizer.
 The batch size is 256.
 Number of epochs is 50.
 I used the multi-stages for the learning rate.
 The learning rate at each stage is

-1. Epoch 0 to 30: 1e-3
+1. Epoch 0 to 30: 5e-4
-2. Epoch 30 to 40: 1e-4
+2. Epoch 30 to 50: 5e-5
-3. Epoch 40 to 50: 1e-5

 The multi-stage scheduling of learning rates significantly improves the training process.
 It improves the validation accuracy of 98.571% to the 99.297%.

 ### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-My initial model is LeNet with a test accuracy of 94.489%.
+My initial model is LeNet with a test accuracy of 95.154%.
 One reason it is difficult to further improve the result might be the small capacity of the model as the model only consists of two convolutional layers.

 My final choice is the ResNet18 as it introduces the residual learning to help training.
 It has been empirically proved to be more effective than previous architectures in many computer vision tasks.